Manuel Sagolia – A gunman in the Lincoln County War of New Mexico, he rode with the posse that killed John Tunstall on February 18, 1878.

 Yginio Salazar – Fought with the Regulators in the Lincoln County War of New Mexico.
 He survived the conflict and died of old age in New Mexico in 1936.

 Eusebio Sanchez – Fought with the Regulators in the Lincoln County War of New Mexico.
-Afterwards he disappeared.
+Afterward, he disappeared.

 Jose Maria Sanchez – Fought with the Regulators in the Lincoln County War of New Mexico.
-Afterwards he disappeared.
+Afterward, he disappeared.

 Anastacio Sandoval – A gunman, he shot and killed Cypriano Montoya on March 20, 1884, in Anton Chico, New Mexico.

 James Albert “Ab” Saunders – Fought with the Regulators in the Lincoln County War of New Mexico.
 He survived but was wounded during the conflict.
 Several years later when he was having surgery to correct continuing problems with the injury, he died of complications in San Francisco, California on February 5, 1883.

 William Saunders – A gunman, he shot Sid Moore in June 1885 in White Oaks, New Mexico.